| AS QUICK AS CAN BE based on

 "What!
 But what kind of hideous accident could --"

-"This was no accident, doctor." |
+"This was no accident.
+Shall we join the others?" |

-| Top of Page ~ Bottom of Page | Slides and Directory |
+Top of Page ~ Bottom of Page | Slides and Directory |

-| At midnight the Morris premises were brightly lit and Seattle's finest did what they do.
-A uniformed officer stood at the stage door and the SMPD mortuary van was parked in the alley.
-Lights were dimmest in the audience area as the distance from the stage increased.
-Close to the foyer doors and huddled together in aisle seats were Bill Brown, Jill Pollard, Carol Dailey, Alicia Russell, Jules Gray, Samantha Hill, stage manager Joan Miller, dresser Harry and the call girl.
-Uniforms were beside and behind this group of theater people.
+At midnight the Morris premises were brightly lit, and Seattle's finest went about doing what they do best in the west.
+A uniformed officer stood at the stage door, and the SMPD mortuary van was parked in the alley.
+Lights were dimmest in the audience area of the theater as the distance from the stage increased.
+Close to the foyer doors and huddled together in aisle seats were Bill Brown, Jill Pollard, Carol Knight, Alicia Russell, Jules Gray, Samantha Hill, stage manager Joan Miller, dresser Harry and the call girl.
+UniforMs. were beside and behind them.
 Programs littered the empty seats and floor.
 Someone smoked, the smoke rising thinly like it knew it shouldn't be there.

 "Oh, yes, everything.
-I was there the whole time and saw them when they came on and went off but not one of them could see me.
+I was there the whole time and saw them when they came on and went off, but not one of them could see me.
 It was too dark."

 "We'll have something for you to sign."